Jena Frumes Dances With Jason Derulo & Sprays Him With Champagne As She Declares ‘Congrats Bby’

 Jena shared this new video with her 2.4 million TikTok followers early Thursday morning.
 The clip showed her dancing with Jason to the tune of his newly-released song “Savage Love.”
 The two danced for a moment, doing the moves that went viral on the social media app with this beat.

 As Jason continued to dance, Jena reached out of the frame and grabbed a bottle of champagne.
-She shook it as Jason started to turn and look at her and before he could react much, she opened the bottle and sprayed him.
+She shook it as Jason started to turn and look at her, and before he could react much, she opened the bottle and sprayed him.
 He yelled a bit, but that didn’t stop her from covering him in champagne and soon he laughed.

 In her caption, Jena congratulated her “bby” on the release of the song.
-Within a matter of hours, about 305,000 others had liked the post to show their love for this clip too.
+Within a matter of hours, about 305,000 others had also liked the post to show their love for this clip.

 @jenafrumes

-The video had been viewed more than 1.7 million times within the first 13 hours or so and it also garnered almost 2,000 comments.
+The video had been viewed more than 1.7 million times within the first 13 hours or so, and it also garnered almost 2,000 comments.

 “Literally the best couple to ever exist,” declared one fan.